jwells131313/dargo/README.md

 ### Security (Validation) Service Example

-This example shows how to create services that can only be injected into services in a special namespace _user/protected_ (example.ProtectedNamespace).
+This example shows how to create services that can only be injected into services in a special namespace _user/protected_.
 Further, once the initial set of services in the special namespace have been created that namespace will be locked down so that no-one can later add services into it.

-Any service qualified with _Secure_ (example.SecureQualifier) will not be able to be directly looked up, and can only be injected into services in the _user/protected_ (example.ProtectedNamespace) namespace because the Validator checks these conditions and disallows the operation otherwise.
+Any service qualified with _Secure_ will not be able to be directly looked up, and can only be injected into services in the _user/protected_ namespace because the Validator checks these conditions and disallows the operation otherwise.
 Here is the implementation of the Validator (returned from the ValidationService):